nywinewench/nywinewench.github.io/about.md

 Here in the US, I am constantly seeking great South African wine, and I keep an eye on the South African wine industry; you’ll find [ample discussion of both](/blog) in my blog archive.
-In September 2015 I moved to the great city of Chicago to take a position as a buyer at a small wine retailer.
+In September 2015 I moved to the great city of Chicago to join its exciting and dynamic wine industry.
 I continue to write about wine and other topics, mostly at [Skepchick.org](http://skepchick.org), as I continue to be fascinated with the ways wine intersects with society, history, politics, science, and popular culture.

-Examples of my work, podcast and media appearances, observations from life as a buyer and wine instructor, and a bit more of my history can all be found here.
+Examples of my work, podcast and media appearances, observations from life as a wine professional and educator, and a bit more of my history can all be found here.

 # Cheers!